fatpixel/electron/docs/api/process.md

 ### `process.crash()`

-Causes the main thread of the current process crash.
+Causes the main thread of the current process to crash.

 ### `process.getCPUUsage()`